sslerose/UKAL-Neutron-Simulation/README.md

 4. Launch the node and wait for your session to start.

 **Connecting via Secure Shell (SSH)**
 A simple SSH connection with X11 forwarding can be established via PuTTY or a terminal, but visualization is often quite slow.
 SSH connections are ideal for batch jobs, and X11 forwarding should only be used for quick visualization checks.
-If you are not connected to the UKY campus network, you will need to connect to the campus VPN (see instructions [here](https://ukyrcd.atlassian.net/wiki/spaces/RCDDocs/pages/162103748/VPN+connection+to+UK+Campus+Resources)).
+If you are not connected to the UKY campus network (eduroam), you will need to connect to the campus VPN (see instructions [here](https://ukyrcd.atlassian.net/wiki/spaces/RCDDocs/pages/162103748/VPN+connection+to+UK+Campus+Resources)).

 Using PuTTY: